 One 2018 study even established a link between SAD and eye color.
 Well, potentially, because brown eyes don’t absorb as much light as blue eyes, making amber-eyed people more vulnerable to darkness-related deficiencies.
 A questionnaire circulated among 175 students at the U.K.’s University of South Wales and Girne American University in Cyprus found that those with brown eyes were more likely to have SAD, among other mood disorders.

 The line between lethargy, depression and the pall of increasing darkness is often blurry.
 For Steven, Seattle’s winters brought on a case of SAD that weighed down his whole life.
-“It trapped ‘me’ away for eight months per year, and something else was in control of my life,” he said.
+“It trapped ‘me’ away for eight months per year, and something else was in control of my life,” he says.
 “I remember being in the back of my own mind, screaming the words I wanted to speak, struggling to make my body move, and it wouldn’t respond.”

 “I felt completely isolated from everyone because of this, and I was completely incapable of reaching out.
 After a few years, I just gave up.
 I knew that nothing I could do would work, and I just waited until the sun came out and I could feel a little normal again.”

 In some ways, Janata says, SAD may be a normal seasonal adaptation, akin to hibernation.
-“It makes some sense with evolutionary theory,” he said.
+“It makes some sense with evolutionary theory,” he says.
 “It used to help with survival if we slowed down in the winter, conserved our resources, gained some weight and slept a lot.”

 A 2018 study from the University of Glasgow took this theory of energy conservation further, drawing a connection between having SAD and being a woman of reproductive age.
 Researchers found that women were 40 percent more likely than men to exhibit seasonal depression, and that the disorder was more severe during the child-bearing years.
 It’s possible, researchers surmised, that SAD is an amplified result of a biological drive to shield off-spring from harsh conditions.

 Despite having an external and obvious stimulus in the sun, SAD remains one of the least-understood diagnoses in mental health.
 While work is being done, it receives only a fraction of the attention given to more pervasive disorders.
-“Part of the reason for that is lack of research,” said Richard Catanzaro, a chair of psychiatry at Northern Westchester Hospital, near New York City.
+“Part of the reason for that is lack of research,” says Dr. Richard Catanzaro, a chair of psychiatry at Northern Westchester Hospital, near New York City.
 “There’s just not a ton of money being spent on it.
 It’s not commonly seen on the acute end of psychiatry.
 Few people are being admitted for it.”

 Catanzaro says experts still aren’t quite sure whether SAD is genetic, or if someone who hails from a sunny climate is more vulnerable to seasonal depression than a person who’s spent their entire life riding out gloomy weather.
-“The thing we can say with some degree of accuracy is that it occurs more in northern latitudes as opposed to southern latitudes,” he said.
+“The thing we can say with some degree of accuracy is that it occurs more in northern latitudes as opposed to southern latitudes,” he says.
 In Florida, SAD might account for 1 percent of mood disorders.
 In Alaska, Toronto or Maine, it’s closer to 10 percent.

 Because of the sun-exposure factor, popular treatments have often included vitamin D supplementation, the idea being that decreased sunlight means decreased levels of the vitamin, which can influence mood and well-being.
-“There’s not what I could call robust research showing that it’s curative,” Catanzaro said.
+“There’s not what I could call robust research showing that it’s curative,” Catanzaro says.
 “It is related to low mood and can’t hurt, but treatment with light therapy or antidepressants is most effective.”

 Light therapy is what most presume it to be: exposure to artificial light to make up for what the sun isn’t producing.
 Those suspected of having SAD are typically told to sit in front of a light box for 30 minutes in the morning to prevent melatonin from running wild.
 While light therapy poses limited risks (although there are a few), some people opt for medication instead.
-“People don’t have the quote-unquote time for it,” Catanzaro said.
+“People don’t have the quote-unquote time for it,” Catanzaro says.
 “Me, I’d take the light box.
 But some people need both.”

 Some people with SAD also try cognitive behavioral therapy, a results-oriented treatment approach centered on changing disordered patterns of behavior and thinking.
 In the case of SAD, the goal is to shift focus away from gloom and darkened moods associated with the winter months.
 When it comes to choosing CBT vs. light therapy, there’s no consensus among researchers yet.
 One 2015 University of Vermont study examined the effectiveness of CBT vs. light therapy to treat SAD.
 The next winter after the experiment took place, participants from both treatment groups reported comparable SAD relief.
 Two winters later, however, 27 percent of participants who’d been in the CBT group were still struggling with SAD, compared to 46 percent of the light therapy group, who also reported more severe depression symptoms.